neilblom/wordlist-writer/docs/z_Detailed_Feature_Specifications.md

 Version: 2026-07-20
 Status: Authoritative Source of Truth

+Overview
+This document defines the internal behavior of all major systems in WordList Writer.
+It merges the original feature specifications with updated architecture rules, tokenizer rules, rendering rules, highlight pipeline rules, dictionary profile system, hybrid cognate window, alphabetical dictionary, cognate merging rules, Supabase schema updates, and July 19 fixes.
+It is the authoritative reference for implementing or debugging core features.

 1. Highlight Pipeline
 The highlight pipeline processes user text and applies visual annotations based on linguistic and curriculum rules.
 All highlight operations must enter through requestHighlightUpdate.